alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 permalink: /about/
 ---

-### Our ‘Aqidah:
+### Methodology:
-We promotes tawhid (monotheism), the Qur'an and Sunnah, and the ‘aqidah of Ahlus-Sunnah wal-Jama‘ah or the ‘aqidah of the righteous Salaf (early generations of Islam).
+This website promotes tawhid (monotheism), the Qur'an and Sunnah, and the ‘aqidah of Ahlus-Sunnah wal-Jama‘ah or the ‘aqidah of the righteous Salaf (early generations of Islam).

-### Our Aims:
+### Aims:
 (1).
 To spread Islamic Monotheism, Prophetic Sunnah, and presenting the pure Islamic teachings.

 With regard to tawhid, Allah says in His Book: **“That is Allah, your Lord, the Creator of all things, Laa ilaaha illa Huwa (none has the right to be worshipped but He).”** (Quran, Ghafir [40]:62).